My SEO title isn’t showing as I have entered it

 Alternatively, if you have more than one title meta tag, please run a conflict check to determine what other feature on your site outputs the duplicate title(s).

 When you search for a specific search term, Google scans all indexed pages for the exact term or phrase.
 Google uses the search term to highlight information in search results which is why the meta title may be different from what you entered into the plugin.

 To see the title without search term manipulation, use the

 Google cache is outdated

-It can take up to a week for Google to index the changes you made, depending on how often it crawls your website.
-So, if you’ve recently updated your title, Google probably hasn’t indexed the new title yet.
+It can take time for search engines to discover and apply the changes you made, depending on a variety of factors.
+So, if you’ve recently updated your title, it might simply be that Google probably hasn’t seen it yet.

 You can go to Google and type in cache: followed immediately by the URL of your site or page to see what Google has cached for your site.
 If the appeared date is before you made the changes, you’ll have to wait for Google to crawl your site again.
 Sometimes you can speed up this process with the Inspect any URL tool in Google Search Console.

 If you do change your title, be sure to use the Inspect any URL tool in Google Search Console to update Google’s index with the new change.

 Sometimes this same issue can happen with meta descriptions.
-Learn more about it here: Google shows wrong meta description for my site.
+Learn more about it here: Google shows the wrong meta description for my site.

 Now that we’ve looked at the possible reasons that Google doesn’t display your title correctly, let’s look at some possible issues with title templates.
 First, let’s tackle the title templates that are available within Yoast SEO and how they work.